-The Multi-Use Stadium land use will support a multipurpose stadium and ancillary game-day uses to create an exciting visitor-serving experience within the campus.
+The Multi-Use Stadium land use will support a multipurpose stadium and ancillary game-day uses to create an exciting visitor-serving experience within the development.
 The area will be centered on a 35,000-person capacity stadium.
 The Multi-Use Stadium area will provide for a seamless transition to retail uses (to the east) and conference space in adjacent hospitality uses (to the north).

-The Multi-Use Stadium land use will also provide a 7.1-acre "Tailgate Park" area, which will be programmed as an active park with Multi-use Recreation Fields for campus residents and visitors, and which can be converted to approximately 1,140 temporary parking spaces during major stadium events.
+The Multi-Use Stadium land use will also provide a 7.1-acre "Tailgate Park" area, which will be programmed as an active park with Multi-use Recreation Fields for residents and visitors, and which can be converted to approximately 1,140 temporary parking spaces during major stadium events.

-The Multi-Use Stadium and adjacent fields will be located in the northwestern portion of the campus plan area due to the close proximity of major circulation roadways (Friars Road and Street A), to facilitate access into and out of game-day events and minimize traffic through the remainder of the campus plan area.
+The Multi-Use Stadium and adjacent fields will be located in the northwestern portion of the plan area due to the close proximity of major circulation roadways (Friars Road and Street A), to facilitate access into and out of game-day events and minimize traffic through the remainder of the plan area.
 Additionally, mobility connections from the Trolley Stadium Station will connect transit users to the Multi-Use Stadium area.
-The Multi-Use Stadium will also provide for an open concourse space on the northern edge adjacent to the Campus Hotel and Conference use, which will provide additional outdoor activity space supporting stadium, conference and everyday activities.
+The Multi-Use Stadium will also provide for an open concourse space on the northern edge adjacent to the Hotel and Conference use, which will provide additional outdoor activity space supporting stadium, conference and everyday activities.

-The development expectations and guidelines for the Multi-Use Stadium area are designed to provide a flexible space that accommodates parking for visitors on game day, and services and recreation space for residential, office, academic, and campus hotel and conference center uses when the Stadium is not at maximum use.
-Additionally, uses in this area will be designed to minimize the impacts of light, glare, and noise on the surrounding campus uses and neighboring residential communities.
+The development expectations and guidelines for the Multi-Use Stadium area are designed to provide a flexible space that accommodates parking for visitors on game day, and services and recreation space for residential, office, academic, and hotel and conference center uses when the Stadium is not at maximum use.
+Additionally, uses in this area will be designed to minimize the impacts of light, glare, and noise on the surrounding uses and neighboring residential communities.

-Campus Residential
+Residential

-The Campus Residential land use will provide for up to 4,600 homes in a variety of housing opportunities.
-This area would allow for part of the 95,000 square feet of supporting retail such as a grocery store, restaurants, and other neighborhood-scale commercial uses, creating a diverse campus community that does not require a car for daily uses.
+The Residential land use will provide for up to 4,600 homes in a variety of housing opportunities.
+This area would allow for part of the 95,000 square feet of supporting retail such as a grocery store, restaurants, and other neighborhood-scale commercial uses, creating a diverse community that does not require a car for daily uses.
 This area may be composed of mid- and high-rise residential buildings with neighborhood-serving retail permitted on the ground floor of development in locations close to stadium, office, and academic uses.

-Campus Residential land use includes privately developed housing marketed towards upper division and graduate students; apartment-style homes and townhomes for students, faculty, staff, and the general public; and affordable housing.
+Residential land use includes privately developed housing; apartmentstyle homes and townhomes, and affordable housing.

-Apartments will likely range in size from studio to four-bedroom units to serve a range of renters from young professionals to students.
+Apartments will likely range in size from studio to four-bedroom units to serve a range of renters.
 Townhomes will be the largest available units, ranging from two to four bedrooms.
 Of the units available to the general public, 10% of the housing units will be used as affordable housing for families and individuals consistent with the City's affordable housing requirements.

-The Campus Residential land uses will be connected to the rest of the campus by a network of walking and biking paths that connect to open space, stadium, academic and office uses, the stadium, and regional transit.
+The Residential land uses will be connected to the rest of the site by a network of walking and biking paths that connect to open space, stadium, Innovation District uses, the stadium, and regional transit.